theHoracle/alx-higher_level_programming/0x0A-python-inheritance/README.md

         super().__init__(name, species="Dog")
 ```

 In this example, the Dog class is a subclass of the Animal class.
 It inherits the name and species attributes from the Animal class, and it also has a new attribute, breed, that is specific to the Dog class.
-The Dog class also has an __init__ method that overrides the __init__ method of the Animal class, and calls the __init__ method of the Animal class using the super() function to set the name and species attributes.
+The Dog class also has an "__init__" method that overrides the "__init__" method of the Animal class, and calls the "__init__" method of the Animal class using the super() function to set the name and species attributes.